scrapy/itemadapter/README.md

 ### Built-in adapters

-Four default adapters are included with the package, in the following order :
+The following default adapters are included with the package, in the following order :

 * `itemadapter.adapter.ScrapyItemAdapter`
 * `itemadapter.adapter.DictAdapter`